MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/vTrue/Get-AzureRmWebAppMetrics.md

 ```

 ### -Metrics
-Metrics as a string array
+Specifies a string array of metrics.

 ```yaml
 Type: String[]